Can I Store Greywater?

 Can I store greywater overnight?

-Only in temporary tanks, and no longer than 24 hours.
-Any longer and the water becomes septic.
+Only in temporary surge tanks, and no longer than 24 hours.
+Past that the water goes anaerobic and starts to smell.

 What happens if I store greywater too long?